apigee/registry/README.md

 message like this:
 `rpc error: code = Unauthenticated desc = Unauthorized: HTTP status code 401`.
 To generate a new token, rerun `source auth/CLOUDRUN.sh`.

-## Proxying a Cloud Run-based Service with Google Cloud Endpoints

-For HTTP/JSON transcoding and other API management features, see the [deployments/endpoints](deployments/endpoints) directory for instructions and scripts for configuring a Google Cloud Endpoints frontend for your Cloud Run-based service.